andraugust/andraugust.github.io/quantum-1.md

 ### Sequential Measurement

 What happens _after_ a measurement?
-Looking back at the principles, the the particle "collapses to" or becomes "prepared in" the eigenstate of the measurement result.
+Looking back at the principles, the particle "collapses to" or becomes "prepared in" the eigenstate of the measurement result.

 For example, consider a spin particle with initial state (in the $$z$$ basis)